astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

-# Where our heroes tackle a new level of meta, contexts and substitutions
+# In which our heroes tackle a new level of meta, contexts and substitutions

 <!--
 ```makam